atdd-bdd/GherkinExecutorForJava/examples.md

 ```

-The constructer might look like:
+The constructor might look like:

 ```
    public ID(String value){